 The second is a dome dome lamp loaded with an HDR from Peter Guthrie at dusk, but the overall tone is cold.

 The third part is the lighting in the building.
 The spherical light of the v-ray is placed directly inside the luminaire.
 Combined with the double-sided material properties of the luminaire, the lighting environment can be guaranteed while ensuring the visual effect of the luminaire itself.

 Finally, four spotlights are used.
 Illuminate the bottom of the second floor to highlight the outline of the building's main body.

-3.Environmental modeling and material assignment The next step is to start the environment modeling, first creating a large plane that covers the range seen by the camera and uses it as the ground around the building.
+The next step is to start the environment modeling, first creating a large plane that covers the range seen by the camera and uses it as the ground around the building.

 However, the surrounding area of the restaurant is not a flat ground, there is a river passing by, you can use the drawing function in the editable polygon to create the bump effect of the ground, and use the noise modifier to further add subtle height changes to the ground.
 At this point, create a plane, use it as a water surface, combined with the ground with high and low changes before, easily produce the effect of water.
 Of course, when brushing the terrain, you should consciously shape the riverbed instead of carving it at will.
 Use a similar approach to create more undulating relationships for the ground and get a preliminary environment.

 The ground is almost done, and there is no difficulty in this step.
 Next is the cliff waterfall, you can first use the spline to hook out the plane of the cliff, then use the "clothing generator" modifier to generate the grid, and finally use the "replacement" modifier (placed the noise map) to generate the height difference Of course, use the soft selection to determine the area where the bump is to be generated before using the noise.
 In the upper part of the cliff, considering that the camera could not see her full picture, I only built a small part of the top of the cliff and then combined it with the model.